Current rates and thresholds

 Between 41 and retirement: one and a half week’s pay, or £675, whichever is lower

-Please note that the employee qualifies for a multiple of the above for every year of continuous employment (for the same employer).
+Please note that you qualify for a multiple of the above for every year of continuous employment (for the same employer).

-*providing the employee is on a standard tax code
+*providing you are on a standard tax code